sangdo90/react-three-pg/marp/description_kr.md

 We can

-- place an object,
+- Place an object,
-- define a camera,light the scene and Three.js renders 3D image.
+- define a camera, light the scene and Three.js renders 3D image.

 ---